 Friday 12 pm to 9 pm

 Discover County Tyrone | Corick House Hotel Spa

-There are eight treatment rooms, including couples rooms.
-Making it the perfect place for a honeymoon, for a couples relaxing getaway.
-There is also many treatments for you to choose from and enjoy.
-This spa features the first Vichy Shower in Northern Ireland- the total full-body relaxation.
+There are eight treatment rooms, including couples of rooms.
+Making it the perfect place for a honeymoon, for a couple’s relaxing getaway.
+There are also many treatments for you to choose from and enjoy.
+This spa features the first Vichy Shower in Northern Ireland– the total full-body relaxation.
 To find the full list of treatments offered, have a look here.